Shiyang-Zhao/Shiyang-Zhao/README.md

 - Tools: Git, GitHub, Heroku, AWS, Postman

 ## Projects
-- **Project 1:** [EmploVerse](https://github.com/Shiyang-Zhao/EmploVerse-Frontend)- Developed EmploVerse, an employee management web application using Java Spring, React.js, and MySQL with RBAC and JWT for secure authentication.
+- [EmploVerse](https://github.com/Shiyang-Zhao/EmploVerse-Frontend)- Developed EmploVerse, an employee management web application using Java Spring, React.js, and MySQL with RBAC and JWT for secure authentication.
-- **Project 2:** [FileShareX](https://github.com/Shiyang-Zhao/FileSharingWebApp) - Built a file sharing web application utilizing Python, Django, Bootstrap that allows users to securely login, upload files, and manage their uploaded files.
+- [FileShareX](https://github.com/Shiyang-Zhao/FileSharingWebApp) - Built a file sharing web application utilizing Python, Django, Bootstrap that allows users to securely login, upload files, and manage their uploaded files.
-- **Project 3:** [Shiyang Zhao's Portfolio](https://shiyang-zhao.github.io/) - Created the portfolio website in minimalist style utilizing JavaScript, React.js, Bootstrap to showcase my skills and creativity
+- [Shiyang Zhao's Portfolio](https://shiyang-zhao.github.io/) - Created the portfolio website in minimalist style utilizing JavaScript, React.js, Bootstrap to showcase my skills and creativity

 ## Connect
 Feel free to reach out if you'd like to collaborate on a project or just want to say hi!